Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 ### 12.2 Target User & Value Proposition

 **Target user:**
-Parents and caregivers of children using Math Dash at home.
+Parents and caregivers of children using Ready Steady Math at home.
 These are busy adults who:
 - Want to support their child's math development.
 - Don't have time to analyse dashboards or create practice schedules.
 - Value clear, simple guidance over raw data.